-If the grievance is not resolved through mediation, but it is not an alleged violation of a specified binding federal or state law, federal or state regulation, binding State Board of Education policy or procedure or local board policy or procedure, the grievant may submit a grievance to the Grievance Committee.
-The Committee has the discretion to respond or not to the grievance.
+Discretionary Appeals to the Board: A person aggrieved by a matter that is not an alleged violation of a specified binding federal or state law, federal or state regulation, binding State Board of Education policy or procedure or local board policy or procedure, may submit a grievance to the Board Chairperson.
+The grievance shall be submitted in writing, by certified mail or personal delivery, within 10 school days o the final administrative decision.
+The Board has the discretion to respond or not to the grievance.
+The Board shall notify the person making the request and the Executive Director of its decision, and, if a hearing is granted, the hearing's time, place, and manner.